GravityPDF/gravity-pdf-documentation/docs/v6/users/core-pdf-fonts.md

 If you've moved the [PDF Working Directory](../developers/first-custom-pdf.md#working-directory) to a location outside your uploads folder (the default location), and don't want to commit the Core PDF fonts to your Git repo (we didn't), you'll need to install the fonts with each deployment.
 Trellis makes this very simple using their deployment hooks.

 To start, [create a custom task and override the `deploy_build_after` hook](https://roots.io/trellis/docs/deploys/#custom-tasks).
-After adding the custom task your `group_vars/all/main.yml` configuration file should look similar to this:
+After adding the custom task, your `group_vars/all/main.yml` configuration file should look similar to this:

     # Overriding a hook that Trellis already uses by default
     deploy_build_after: